yp2/contacts/README.md

 contacts
 ========

-Contact App for Java classes on WSEI Lublin
+Contact App for Java classes at WSEI Lublin